-Previously the legal standards for scaffolding were contained in the Construction (Health, Safety, and Welfare) Regulations, these regulations have been repealed and are now contained in the schedule for the Work at Height Regulations.
+The legal requirements for scaffolding are contained in the schedule for the Work at Height Regulations.

 Much lift and escalator work has to be carried out from scaffolding or suspended platforms.
 It is important that the structure is sufficiently strong and secure, that adequate guardrails are in place on all edges where a fall could occur.
 It is essential that safe working practices are operated at all times.